elastic/eui/.github/pull_request_template.md

 - [ ] Checked in mobile
 - [ ] Checked in IE11 and Firefox
 - [ ] Props have proper autodocs
-- [ ] Documentation examples were added
+- [ ] Added documentation examples
 - [ ] Updated or added jest tests
 - [ ] Checked for breaking changes and labeled appropriately
 - [ ] Checked for accessibility including keyboard-only and screenreader modes